omnimeta/SpotifyAutoModerator/README.md

 $> ./coverage.sh
 ```

-To measure code coverage for a single test case, provide the test filename as an argument to the `coverage.sh` script, e.g.:
+To measure code coverage for a single test case, provide the test filename as an argument to the `coverage.sh` script, for example:
 ``` shell
 $> ./coverage.sh test_playlist_cleaner.py
 ```